-Jains give various explanations for the COVID-19 pandemic.
-With regards to the diaspora context, one scholar observes that "North American Jains admit a diversity of Jain philosophical perspectives on the pandemic" (Donaldson forthcoming, 2, see also 10-11).
-Many Jains considering the pandemic's origin tend to acknowledge the dominant scientific narrative that explains the COVID-19 as a novel type of coronavirus that initially jumped from an animal source to humans before starting to spread between people.
-Many Jain accounts, however, do not end here, but discuss the deeper causes behind the pandemic and identify solutions to prevent future ones.
-It is in these discussions that a Jain lens on the pandemic becomes perceptible.
-Many Jains claim that the cause of the pandemic is a lack of adherence to Jain principles, such as non-violence (ahimsā) and non-possessiveness (aparigraha).
+The Jain discourse on the current pandemic acknowledges the scientific narrative of the pan- [40] demic's origin, which explains the COVID-19 as a novel type of coronavirus that initially jumped from an animal source to humans before starting to spread between people.
+Jain accounts, however, do not end there.
+They also discuss the deeper causes behind the pandemic and identify solutions to prevent future ones.
+It is in these discussions where a Jain lens on the pandemic becomes perceptible.
+In one way or another, Jains claim that the cause of the pandemic is a lack of adherence to Jain principles, such as non-violence (ahiṃsā) and nonpossessiveness (aparigraha).
 Consequently, they suggest that the adherence to these principles can offer a solution.
-As one author writes: "The whole mankind would not have suffered by the COVID-19 pandemic if they would have followed the Jain teachings and moral values and virtues" (Garai 2020, 50).35 This section takes a closer look at one distinctive Jain discourse on the pandemic that is characterized by environmentalism and the processes of scientization and universalization.36 I expound these three characteristics individually before exemplifying my argument with a case study.
+As one author writes: "The whole mankind would not have suffered by the COVID-19 pandemic if they would have followed the Jain teachings and moral values and virtues" (Garai 2020, 50).32 Many Jains see the COVID-19 pandemic as a proof for the universal significance of Jainism.
+This section takes a closer look at this Jain discourse on the pandemic.
+I argue that it is characterized by environmentalism and the processes of scientization and universalization.
+I expound these three characteristics individually, before exemplifying my argument with a case study.